Prag8855/aab/content/guides/losing-your-job.md

 If your employer does not need you, you can get **laid off**.
 If your employer has financial problems, they can also put you on *Kurzarbeit*.

 If your employer is not happy with your work, you can get **fired**.
 You can't get fired without a good reason, except during [probation period](/glossary/Probezeit).
-You get written warnings before you get fired, except for very serious reasons.
+You get written warnings before you get fired, except for very serious reasons.[^2]

 ### Resist

 During your [probation period](/glossary/Probezeit), you can be fired without a reason.

 After your probation period ends, your employer needs a valid reason to fire you.
-If you don't agree with the reason, you have 3 weeks to resist with a *Kündigungsschutzklage*.[^30] [Get legal help](#need-help) for this.
+If you don't agree with the reason, you have 3 weeks to resist with a *Kündigungsschutzklage*.[^30] These are often successful.[^1] [Get legal help](#need-help) for this.

 ### Finish your notice period